angeland001/MLOpenParking/README.md

 2. To evalute a different parking lot video:
 	2.1 Replace *./test-data/lot.mp4* with the new video 2.2 Identify the top-left and bottom-right coordinates of the individual parking lots present in the video and update the *./test-data/lot-coords.csv* file.
-3. (Optional) To upload the evaluated status to Firebase:
-	3.1 Create a Firebase Realtime database
-	3.2 Update the values of `apiKey`, `authDomain`, `databaseURL` and `storageBucket` in the `config` dictionary of the script.
-	3.3 Uncomment relevant lines from the `update_output` function.

 <h2>4.
 References and Acknowledgements</h2>